lerni/klaro-cookie-consent/README.md

 # Silverstripe Klaro!
 Consent Manager
 Silverstripe Klaro [klɛro] implements [KIProtect/klaro](https://github.com/KIProtect/klaro).
 A consent manager that helps to be transparent about third-party applications and be compliant with GDPR and ePrivacy.
-This module is inspred by [nomidi/kw-cookie-consent](https://github.com/nomidi/kw-cookie-consent).
+This module is inspired by [nomidi/kw-cookie-consent](https://github.com/nomidi/kw-cookie-consent).

 ## Requirements
-- silverstripe/cms ^4
+- silverstripe/cms ^4 | ^5
-- silverstripe/siteconfig ^4
+- silverstripe/siteconfig ^4 | ^5
+- symbiote/silverstripe-gridfieldextensions ^3 | ^4
 ### Compatibility Version
 - There is a [3.x](https://github.com/lerni/klaro-cookie-consent/tree/3.x) branch with a backport for Silverstripe 3.
-- For Silverstripe 4.x [v2](https://github.com/lerni/klaro-cookie-consent/tree/v2) is recommended ATM
+- For Silverstripe 4.x & 5.x [v2](https://github.com/lerni/klaro-cookie-consent/tree/v2) is recommended ATM
 ### Suggested
 - lerni/erni/silverstripe-googleanalytics